Encourage children to draw the positives from any given situation instead of focussing on the negatives.

 Allowing children the time and space to work through problems independently and develop their own strategies will help them take responsibility for their own learning.
-Giving children the time to reflect on their mistakes and develop appropriate solutions will mean that they have the confidence to work without constantly being dependent on input from their peers or adults.
+Giving children the time to reflect on their mistakes and develop appropriate solutions will mean they have the confidence to work without constantly being dependent on input from their peers or adults.

 Help children become resilient